 The next part of this Rarotonga tour is an island adventure with epic tastes.

-The plantations in Rarotonga are all privately owned by local families in the area and so can’t be visited without a local guide.
-And it doesn’t get much more local than these two…
+The plantations in Rarotonga are all privately owned by local families in the area.
+So these sites can’t be visited without a local guide.
+But it doesn’t get much more local than these two!

 It will depend on the season and time of year, but here are some of the fruits we tried along the way: